vmware-archive/anchor-rampup/lessons-learned.md

 ## Backlog Management
 Backlog management is predominately dictated by the relationship between you, your product manager, and the team.
-I've had success with having an icebox of tech debt cleanup chores and tasks that don't directly add consumer value, then after an IPM, prioritizing those chores into the backlog in a way that distributes [toil][toil-SRE] and grunge work, without exhausting the engineering team.
-Consider an "open-icebox" approach, where any team member can drop a chore in the icebox, and your job becomes prioritization of pain points, instead of being directly responsible for seeing all the pain points.
+- Prioritize chores into the backlog in a way that distributes [toil][toil-SRE] and grunge work, without exhausting the engineering team.
+- Consider an "open-icebox" approach, where any team member can drop a chore in the icebox: your job becomes prioritization of pain points, instead of being directly responsible for seeing all the pain points.

 ## Team Health

 ### Feedback
 Use feedback to find out what **your** team needs.
-This [pivotalk article][amelia-pivotalk] outlined one anchor's approach to anonymous feedback on the anchor.
+- This [pivotalk article][amelia-pivotalk] outlined one anchor's approach to anonymous feedback on the anchor.

 ## Managing Technical Debt
 If you ever personally feel pain around toil,